 (Ten year update: Still pricey and not all that popular)

-A. Yes, all of them.
+A. Basement foundations are standard.
 Slab or Crawl-space foundation plans may be added to plan orders for an additional $125.

 A. This is where normally the property on the back of the house allows a drop in the foundation (Shown in the wall section above) to have larger windows downstairs.
 This can also be done on a fairly flat lot by raising the foundation and adding steps from the garage to the house.